 #1 Classic isekai shenanigans

-He was summoned to this world by Louise Françoise Le Blanc de La Vallière, the worst student at the Tristain Academy of Magic, who needed a magical familiar and somehow ended up with Saito.
+He was summoned to this world by Louise Françoise Le Blanc de La Vallière—the academy’s worst student ever—who needed a magical familiar and somehow ended up with Saito.
 After forcing him into a contract, Saito instantly learns to understand Tristain’s language and comes to accept that his dull life in Japan might be gone for good.
-As he tries to make the most of his new situation, it soon turns out that Saito possesses remarkable and rare abilities, which could prove to make him one of the most formidable people in Halkeginia.
+As he tries to make the most of his new situation, it soon turns out that Saito possesses remarkable and rare abilities.
+Powers which could prove to make him one of the most formidable people in Halkeginia.

 #2 Fantasy politics

 Saito’s introduction to Tristain is a rocky one.
 The country is a feudal society where the nobility, on top of all their other benefits over the commoners, also gets to learn magic.
 As a summoned familiar, Saito doesn’t even enjoy the most basic of rights.
 He’s basically just a pet to the wealthy aristocrat Louise, who (initially) doesn’t even recognize him as a human being.

 This begins to change over the course of the story, as Saito first earns popularity among the servants of the academy and then begins to prove his worth to the noble mages who study there.
 He’s heroic, quick-witted, determined, and has a sense of justice to him that comes with not being born in medieval Europe.
 When Tristian is then plunged into war and conspiracies threaten the nation from within, Saito and Louise become integral to saving the small, coastal nation.